Demand for Adobe Commerce (Magento) Developers Continues to Expand

 - RabbitMQ (optional)

-How would you extend a public method from a third-party module in Magento 2?
+How would you extend a public method from a third-party module?

-Magento 2 has introduced a new way of extending public methods, called plugins, of which there are three types: before, after, and around.
-This is very specific to Magento, and if interviewers don’t hear the word “plugin” in a candidate’s answer, it should be considered a red flag.
+Magento 2 introduced a new way of extending public methods, called plugins, of which there are three types: before, after, and around.
+If interviewers don’t hear the word “plugin” in a candidate’s answer, it should be considered a red flag.

-How would you overwrite a JavaScript component method in Magento?
+How would you overwrite a JavaScript component method?

-Some developers simply copy over (override) JS files and then change them, which is a common bad practice.
-Magento 2 best practices recommend that developers modify the core as little as possible.
+Some developers simply copy over (override) JS files and then change them, which is a bad practice that is very common.
+Best practices recommend that developers modify the core as little as possible.

-When developers copy over a whole file, there is a good chance that Magento will make some adjustment in a future release, but the copied file will override it (lacking the new changes) or otherwise become incompatible with changes in the new release.
+When developers copy over a whole file, the copied file may override or otherwise become incompatible with any changes in future releases.

-What problem could be caused on a Magento 2 front end by defining the attribute cacheable="false"
+What problem could be caused on a store’s front end by defining the attribute cacheable="false"

 in an XML <block>